gabr1e11/so-simple-theme/en/_posts/2013-02-24-osx-and-opengl-3-2.md

 glfwOpenWindow( 1024, 768, 0,0,0,0, 32,0, GLFW_WINDOW );
 {% endhighlight %}

-The last step is to initialise GLEW to be able to use the core profile of OpenGL 3.2.
+The last step is to initialize GLEW to be able to use the core profile of OpenGL 3.2.
 To do this, the experimental mode of GLEW must be activated:

 {% highlight c %}